fsiegrist/devops-bootcamp-07-docker/demo-projects/developing-with-docker/README.md

 npm start
 ```

 Step 7: Access the application in your browser under `http://localhost:3000` and edit a user profile.
-You should see the edited data in the collection `users` of the mongo database `user-account`.
+You should see the edited data in the collection `users` of the mongo database `user-profile`.